Sharp pointwise and uniform estimates for $\bar\partial$: Introduction

-Our main theorem for uniform estimates is stated as follows.
+Our main theorem for uniform estimates is stated as follows, as a combination of Theorems \ref{poly} and \ref{uni-spsi}.

-\begin{theorem} Let $\Omega$ be either a smoothly bounded strictly pseudoconvex domain or the polydisc, whose Bergman kernel and metric are denoted by $K$ and $g$, respectively.
-Then for any $p > 1$, there is a constant $C$ such that for any $\bar{\partial}$-closed $(0,1)$-form $f$, the canonical solution $u$ to $\dbar u=f$ satisfies
+\begin{theorem} Let $\Omega$ be either the unit polydisc or a smoothly bounded strictly convex domain, whose Bergman kernel and metric are denoted by $K$ and $g$, respectively.
+Then for any $p \in (1, \infty)$, there is a constant $C$ such that for any $\bar{\partial}$-closed $(0,1)$-form $f$, the canonical solution to $\dbar u=f$ satisfies

 \end{theorem}